The Problem

 High Entry Barriers

-• Often restricted to institutional investors or accredited individuals
+Often restricted to institutional or accredited investors

 Geographical and Regulatory Constraints